 - The bus is a single deck bus with free WiFi, air-conditioning and a snack included in the price.

 Buy Tickets to Phnom Penh

-Use the Search Form below to buy tickets for travel from Kampot to Phnom Penh.
+Use the Search Box below to buy tickets for travel from Kampot to Phnom Penh.

-Bus tickets are available for purchase through the Search Box above, but not train tickets which you can purchase on the day of travel at the train station.
+Bus and train tickets are available for purchase through the Search Box above.
 Except for national holiday, train tickets on this service rarely sell out and the seat allocation system is still underdevelopment which means train travellers in Cambodia tend to sit in the first available seat rather than the seat allocated to them on their ticket.